 The bottom line

-Teens who are eligible now should be vaccinated against COVID-19, and everyone should get the vaccine as soon as they can.
+It is important that everyone 12 years of age and older get vaccinated against COVID-19 as soon as they can.
 “As a parent and as a doctor, my 9-year-old and 11-year-old would be vaccinated tomorrow if they could be,” Dr. O’Connor said.
 Vaccination keeps us from getting sick and brings us closer to ending this pandemic.

 Here’s more information about the COVID-19 vaccines: